-If you see the security warning External Data Connections have been disabled, click Enable Content.
+If you see the security warning External Data Connections have been disabled, select Enable Content.

-To refresh data in the file, on the Data tab, click Refresh from CRM.
+To refresh data in the file, on the Data tab, select Refresh from CRM.

 To view and refresh dynamic data, Microsoft Dynamics 365 for Outlook must be installed.
-If it is already installed and configured, click Refresh from CRM to sign in to Dynamics 365 for Customer Engagement.
-If you do not want to be prompted again to sign in, click Save my email address and password in the Sign-In page.
+If it is already installed and configured, select Refresh from CRM to sign in to Dynamics 365 Customer Engagement (on-premises).
+If you do not want to be prompted again to sign in, select Save my email address and password in the Sign-In page.

 If you have a phone numbers that starts with + or –, for example +1-123-456-7890, when you refresh the dynamic worksheet the phone number field will not display the number correctly.